Jayson-Fong/python-lolhtml/examples/content-insertion/README.md

 This example leverages python-lolhtml to insert a navigation link into a webpage.

-It specifically inserts a new `Sales` navigation entry after the 2nd navigation entry using the following CSS selector:
+It specifically inserts a new `Sales` navigation entry after the second navigation entry using the following CSS
+selector:

 ```css
 nav > ul > li:nth-of-type(2)